Fear Strikes Out: 1955 TV version

 The film was based on the book by Piersall and Al Hirshberg which had been adapted for TV in 1955 for the show Climax!.

 Rights to the book were bought in July 1955.
 The television version starred Tab Hunter as Piersall, Mona Freeman as his wife, John Conte as a psychiatrist, and Robert Armstrong as his father.
-Herbert Swope directed and Martin Manulis prodyced.
+Herbert Swope directed and Martin Manulis produced.

 The New York Times called the television play version "absorbing" and praised Hunter's portrayal of Piersall as "perceptive and believable."
 Hunter tried to get his studio, Warner Bros., to buy the film rights but these were purchased by another studio, Paramount Pictures, for $50,000.
 Mel Goldberg, who wrote the TV version, was hired to do the screenplay.

 Hunter had a romantic relationship with Anthony Perkins.
 He says this relationship practically ended after Perkins took the role of Piersall in the film version without telling him beforehand, as Hunter had also been interested to portray the role of Piersall again in the film version.